-- 10. Using the Mesh Regions box on the bottom left of the interface enable all of the Mesh regions.
-Once all of the Mesh regions are selected, click the Apply button. - 11.
+10. Using the Mesh Regions box on the bottom left of the interface - enable all of the Mesh regions.
+Once all of the Mesh regions are selected, click the Apply button.

+- 11. Click and drag on the blue image of the simulation to rotate the display. - 12.
 Click the Play button using the toolbar to run the output.